Plant milk

-Plant milk is a plant beverage with a color resembling that of milk.
-Plant milks are non-dairy beverages made from a water-based plant extract for flavoring and aroma.
-Plant milks are consumed as alternatives to milk, and often provide a creamy mouthfeel.
-There are about 17 different types of plant milks; almond, oat, soy, coconut, and pea are the highest-selling worldwide.
+Plant milk is a category of non-dairy beverages made from a water-based plant extract for flavoring and aroma.
+Nut milk is a subcategory made from nuts, while other plant milks may be created from grains, pseudocereals, legumes, seeds or endosperm.
+Plant-based milks are consumed as alternatives to dairy milk and provide similar qualities, such as a creamy mouthfeel, as well as a bland or palatable taste.
+Many are sweetened or flavored (e.g., vanilla).

-Production of plant-based milks, particularly soy, oat, and pea milks, can offer environmental advantages over animal milks in terms of greenhouse gas emissions, land and water use.
+As of 2021, there were about 17 different types of plant milks, of which almond, oat, soy, coconut and pea are the highest-selling worldwide.
+Production of plant milks—particularly soy, oat, and pea milks—can offer environmental advantages over animal milks in terms of greenhouse gas emissions and land and water use.

 Plant-based beverages have been consumed for centuries, with the term "milk-like plant juices" used since the 13th century.
-Today they are frequently referred to as plant-based milk, alternative milk, non-dairy milk or vegan milk.
+In the 21st century, these drinks are commonly referred to as plant-based milk, alternative milk, non-dairy milk or vegan milk.
 For commerce, plant-based beverages are typically packaged in containers similar and competitive to those used for dairy milk, but cannot be labeled as "milk" within the European Union.

-Across various cultures, plant milk has been both a beverage and a flavourful ingredient in sweet and savory dishes, such as the use of coconut milk in curries.
-It is compatible with vegetarian and vegan lifestyles.
-Plant milks are also used to make ice cream alternatives, plant cream, vegan cheese, and yogurt-analogues, such as soy yogurt.
-In 2021 the global plant milk market was estimated to reach US$62 billion by 2030.
+Across various cultures, plant milk has been both a beverage and a flavor ingredient in sweet and savory dishes (such as the use of coconut milk in curries).
+These drinks are compatible with vegetarian and vegan lifestyles.
+Plant milks are also used to make ice cream alternatives, plant cream, vegan cheese, and yogurt-analogues (such as soy yogurt).
+The global plant milk market was estimated to reach US$62 billion by 2030.

 History

 Before commercial production of 'milks' from legumes, beans and nuts, plant-based mixtures resembling milk have existed for centuries.
 The Wabanaki and other Native American tribal nations in the northeastern United States made milk and infant formula from nuts.

-Horchata, a beverage originally made in North Africa from soaked, ground, and sweetened tiger nuts, spread to Iberia (now Spain) before the year 1000.
 In English, the word "milk" has been used to refer to "milk-like plant juices" since 1200 CE.

-Recipes from the 13th-century Levant exist describing almond milk.
+Almond milk spread throughout Europe during the Middle Ages and was popular in parts of the Middle East.
+Recipes for almond milk in the Middle East date back to around the 13th century as it was mentioned in Muhammad bin Hasan al-Baghdadi’s cookbook Kitāb al-Ṭabīḫ (كتاب الطبيخ; The Book of Dishes), written in 1226.
+It was especially popular during Lent.
 Soy was a plant milk used in China during the 14th century.
-In Medieval England, almond milk was used in dishes such as ris alkere (a type of rice pudding) and appears in the recipe collection, The Forme of Cury.
+Soy milk use in China is first recorded in 1365.
+In medieval England, almond milk was used in dishes such as ris alkere (a type of rice pudding) and appears in the recipe collection The Forme of Cury.
 Coconut milk (and coconut cream) are traditional ingredients in many cuisines such as in South and Southeast Asia, and are often used in curries.